 Many people love Vietnam.
 Many others, particularly long-term travelers, don’t care for it and feel that one trip was more than enough.
 After all no matter how much or how little you travel, there is always that one place you like the least.
 Some countries just rub you the wrong way, for whatever arcane reason.
 That country for myself and many others is Vietnam.
+There are a lot of reasons why so many people say they will never return to Vietnam.
 Here’s why.

 What You Can Expect In Vietnam…